 - i.
 Successful models on girls' education documented and scaled up - ii.
-New models on selected areas innovated and tested - iii.
-Education policies, plans and budgets are gender responsive - Community engagement is robust in addressing issues affecting girls and women iv. - Improved evidence and knowledge management on gender issues in education v. - vi.
+New models in selected areas innovated and tested - iii.
+Education policies, plans and budgets are gender-responsive - iv.
+Community engagement is robust in addressing issues affecting girls and women - v.
+Improved evidence and knowledge management on gender issues in education - vi.
 Documentation and shared learning - vii.
 Organizational and network strengthening - viii.
 Robust resource mobilization and new business initiatives